Perth-based Naturopath in the Northern Suburbs, Based in Clarkson, Western Australia

 • Skin Health - pimples, acne, eczema, rosacea, psoriasis

 • Brain Function - memory, concentration, and mental clarity

-• Thyroid Health (Hypothyroidism, Hyperthyroidism, Hashimoto’s & Graves disease)
+• Thyroid Health - Hypothyroidism, Hyperthyroidism, Hashimoto’s & Graves

-• Sleep issues (difficulty falling asleep, restless sleep)
+• Sleep issues - difficulty falling asleep, restless sleep, frequently waking up

 Stress itself is not bad.
 Stress is anything that challenges our homeostasis (internal balance) and places a demand on our body to adapt.
 This can be temperature changes, dehydration, high blood sugar, work deadlines, personal growth, toxins, exercise, etc.

 What most people are actually referring to when talking about ‘stress’ is ‘distress’.
 Distress is when stress becomes prolonged or too intense, and exceeds our mental, emotional, and physical resources, which reduces our ability to cope or adjust.

 Too much stress and a resulting unhealthy lifestyle leads to wear and tear on the system, known as ‘allostatic load’, which can damage our organs and body systems.

 Nutritional and herbal medicine can play a large role in supporting the body’s natural stress response and building resilience to stress.
 Being really present and grounded through mindfulness and meditative practices can also play a major role.
 Addressing environmental, dietary and lifestyle factors is also key.

 Anxiety can be a result/combination of many things - constant/prolonged stress, poor sleep, poor gut health, parasites, hormonal imbalances, food intolerances, nutritional deficiencies, being ungrounded, suppressed/internalised emotions, trauma, and much more.
 Referrals to holistic counsellors and psychologists are made when necessary.